alopes2/payx-payment-gateway/README.md

 ## Improvement Points

-### Code Coverage - Tests
+### Tests

 More tests can be written to increase code coverage and confiability.

 ### Authorization

-Authorization is done in a basic **login-password** approach, it could be improved in a implementation where the Merchant wouldn't need to login to get a new JWT token.
+Authorization is done in a basic **email-password** approach, it could be improved in a implementation where the Merchant wouldn't need to login to get a new JWT token.
+Or even not use email and just a username.

 ### Encryption